Develop an Online Course

 Develop a Credit-bearing Online Course

-This page is designed to assist U of M faculty, staff, and academic units in meeting University requirements for creating new courses, assigning online academic credits, and promoting the development of high quality courses that include substantive interaction between students and instructor.
+This page is designed to assist U of M faculty, staff, and academic units in creating new courses that meet University and Higher Learning Commission requirements, assigning online academic credits, and promoting the development of high quality courses that include substantive interaction between students and instructor.

 When considering the development of a new online course (or converting a classroom-based course to online), there are four intersecting steps that occur sequentially.